-	ACM Multimedia Open Source Software Competition, ACM OSSC16, October 2016 (proceedings) Accepted
+In ACM Multimedia Open Source Software Competition, ACM OSSC16, October 2016 (inproceedings)

 The caffe framework is one of the leading deep learning toolboxes in the machine learning and computer vision community.
 While it offers efficiency and configurability, it falls short of a full interface to Python.
 With increasingly involved procedures for training deep networks and reaching depths of hundreds of layers, creating configuration files and keeping them consistent becomes an error prone process.

 We introduce the barrista framework, offering full, pythonic control over caffe.
 It separates responsibilities and offers code to solve frequently occurring tasks for pre-processing, training and model inspection.
 It is compatible to all caffe versions since mid 2015 and can import and export .prototxt files.